Because librarians are mentors…

 - Opportunities to explore your interests (including college and career prep, workshop subject areas, and more!)

-While registering for YES, students will choose from a wide variety of workshops to choose those which best meet their individual interests.
+While registering for YES, students will choose from a variety of workshops to meet their individual interests.
 Some of these get everyone up and moving, and others delve into 21st century technology.
 Others build crucial life skills.
-They’re new every year!
+They are new every year!

 In the past, YES has held workshops in subjects such as: